MIDS-INFO-W18/Faria_Mardhani_W205_Exercise_1/Exercise_2/Readme.txt

 Instructions on how to run the Faria_W205 Twitter Application:

-Step 1: Connect to the specified AMI and clone the Github Repository MIDS-INFO-W18/w205_2017_fall/Exercise_2
+Step 1: Connect to the specified AMI and clone the Github Repository MIDS-INFO-W18/w205_2017_fall/Exercise_2.
+Start hadoop and postgres by typing ("/root/start-hadoop.sh" and "/data/start_postgres.sh")

 Step 2: Enter the Exercise 2/extweetwordcount directory